 - Accounting policies: Management is responsible for the selection and use of appropriate accounting policies.
 In accordance with the terms of our engagement letter, we have advised management about the appropriateness of accounting policies and their application.
-The significant accounting policies used by the Village are described in Note I to the financial statements.
-As described in Note I, the Village changed accounting policies related to financial reporting for fiduciary activities by adopting Governmental Accounting Standards Board (GASB) No. 84 Fiduciary Activities and financial reporting for debt disclosures by adopting Governmental Accounting Standards Board (GASB) No. 84 Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements, both effective January 1, 2019.
+The significant accounting policies used by Village are described in Note 1 to the financial statements.
+No new accounting policies were adopted and the application of existing accounting policies was not changed during 2020.
 We noted no transactions entered into by the Village during the year for which accounting policies are controversial or for which there is a lack of authoritative guidance or consensus or diversity in practice. - Accounting estimates: Accounting estimates, including fair value estimates, are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
 Certain accounting estimates are particularly sensitive because of their significance to the financial statements, the degree of subjectivity involved in their development and because of the possibility that future events affecting them may differ significantly from those expected.
 The following estimates are of most significance to the financial statements:

-Estimate Management's process to determine Baker Tilly's conclusions regarding reasonableness Accrued compensated absences Evaluation of hours earned and accumulated in accordance with employment policies and average wage per hour rates Reasonable in relation to the financial statements as a whole Net pension liability and related deferrals Evaluation of information provided by the Wisconsin Retirement System Reasonable in relation to the financial statements as a whole Net/Total OPEB liability and related deferrals Key assumptions set by management with the assistance of a third party actuary Reasonable in relation to the financial statements as a whole Depreciation Evaluate estimated useful life of the asset and original acquisition value Reasonable in relation to the financial statements as a whole
+Estimate Management's process to determine Baker Tilly's conclusions regarding reasonableness Accrued compensated absences Evaluation of hours earned and accumulated in accordance with employment policies and average wage per hour rates Reasonable in relation to the financial statements as a whole Net pension asset and related deferrals Evaluation of information provided by the Wisconsin Retirement System Reasonable in relation to the financial statements as a whole Net/Total OPEB liability and related deferrals Key assumptions set by management with the assistance of a third party actuary Reasonable in relation to the financial statements as a whole Depreciation Evaluate estimated useful life of the asset and original acquisition value Reasonable in relation to the financial statements as a whole